 Ruby is an object-oriented programming language that provides good support for data validation, libraries for authentication and user management, and more.
 This language is easy to learn, flexible, and composable, meaning its parts can be combined and recombined in different variations.
 Ruby allows for quick web development with the help of the Ruby on Rails framework.

 Web frameworks greatly simplify backend development, and which you should choose depends on the programming languages you’ve picked.
 Any programming language has at least one universal framework.
 Libraries for a framework provide reusable bundles written in the language of the framework: for instance, code for a drop-down menu.

 However, frameworks aren’t just about the code: they’re completely layered workflow environments.
 Yalantis uses Ruby on Rails as a Ruby framework and Gorilla as a Golang framework.
 Both ensure clean syntax, rapid development, and stability.

 A database is an organized collection of information.
 Databases typically include aggregations of data records or files.
 For example, in e-commerce development, these records or files will be sales transactions, product catalogs and inventories, and customer profiles.

 There are many types of databases.
 In this article, we only touch upon databases Yalantis works with to outline some use cases for particular databases.
 Our specialists work with the following databases and choose which to use depending on the particularities of a client’s project.

 PostgreSQL.
-This database is especially suitable for financial, manufacturing, research, and scientific projects, as PostgreSQL has excellent analytical capabilities and boasts a powerful SQL engine, which makes processing large amounts of data easy and smooth.
+This database is especially suitable for financial software development, manufacturing, research, and scientific projects, as PostgreSQL has excellent analytical capabilities and boasts a powerful SQL engine, which makes processing large amounts of data easy and smooth.